Japanese Cottage and Mainstream Outdoor Brands

 15. OGAWAND

 Ogawand’s ethos is simple: create easy-to-use products that help people enjoy the outdoors in comfort and style.
-Stand out creations include a range of backpacks with several harness options, Dyneema Composite Fabric stuff sacks and sacoches all lovingly handmade in Japan.
-Ogawand’s made to order frameless backpacks include the following fabric options; 210D Spectra Diamond ripstop, X-Pac and 3D Mesh in sizes ranging from 25 to 65 litres.
+Standout creations include a range of backpacks with several harness options, Dyneema Composite Fabric stuff sacks, and sacoches, all lovingly handmade in Japan.
+Ogawand’s made-to-order frameless backpacks include the following fabric options: 210D Spectra Diamond ripstop, X-Pac, and 3D Mesh in sizes ranging from 25 to 65 litres.

 ICON: OWN Backpack